Cuidxlzu/cosig/README.md

 However, investigating the integrity of the published scientific literature often requires domain-specific knowledge that not everyone will have.
 This open source project is a collection of guides written and maintained by publication integrity experts to distribute this domain-specific knowledge so that others can participate in post-publication peer review.

-COSIG currently hosts 31 guides and was last updated on 25 September 2025.
+COSIG currently hosts 31 guides and was last updated on 17 October 2025.
 Guides can be downloaded as [individual PDFs](https://osf.io/2kdez/files/osfstorage).
 A combined PDF with all guides included can be downloaded [here](https://osf.io/ynb8j).

 Suggestions to improve COSIG can be submitted by opening an issue on [COSIG's GitHub repo](https://github.com/cosig-pppr/cosig/issues) or by emailing [admin@cosig.net](mailto:admin@cosig.net).
 Before contributing, read COSIG's [Contributing](https://github.com/cosig-pppr/cosig/blob/main/CONTRIBUTING.md) and [Code of Conduct](https://github.com/cosig-pppr/cosig/blob/main/CODE_OF_CONDUCT.md) pages.